 10. Why do you want to join our hospital?

-Answer :- I am well aware of how this hospital’s goals and objectives and my own professional objectives and goals are also in sync with those of your medical facility.
+Answer:- I am well aware of how this hospital’s goals and objectives and my own professional objectives and goals are also in sync with those of your medical facility.
 Working here would mean a lot to me because while I’m working towards helping the hospital achieve it own goals, my own goals will also be getting achieved.
-Besides this I have always wanted to work at this hospital because of the fact that it’s a multi-speciality hospital and will give me room to grow.
+Besides this, I have always wanted to work at this hospital because of the fact that it’s a multi-specialty hospital and will give me room to grow.
 I will be able to handle a larger number of subordinates and this will prove to be more challenging and motivating for me to perform my best.
-I’m also eager to work with this hospital because of the integrity that it emphasises with customers and sick patients who are admitted in the facilities.
+I’m also eager to work with this hospital because of the integrity that it emphasizes with customers and sick patients who are admitted in the facilities.